Tony Spiro

 AI-Powered Content Creation

 Cosmic has integrated AI into the content editing workflow.
 Writers and editors can use AI assistance directly inside the CMS to draft, edit, expand, or summarize content, without leaving the interface or switching tools.
+Cosmic also ships AI agents that can generate content, manage objects in bulk, and work against a connected GitHub repository.
+If you want your own AI tools talking to your content, the Cosmic MCP server exposes your Bucket to clients like Claude and Cursor, so an assistant can read and write objects directly.
 For teams producing high content volume, this compounds into significant time savings.

 Content Modeling That Grows With You